Partnership for a Lead-Free Future: Join the launch at the UN General Assembly

 • Devastating health impacts: Maternal exposure to lead, even at low levels, can result in reduced fetal growth, lower birth weight, premature birth and spontaneous abortion.
 Accumulated lead is a serious risk factor for cardiovascular disease causing at least 1.5 million deaths, more than tuberculosis, malaria or HIV/AIDS.

-• Economic Damage: Lead results in significant annual losses to the global economy, leading to a loss in productivity of at least $1.4 trillion in global GDP (creating 3 to 5 per cent drag on GDP in many low- and middle-income countries).
+• Economic Damage: Lead results in significant annual losses to the global economy, leading to a loss in productivity of at least US$1.4 trillion in global GDP (creating a 2.2 per cent drag on GDP in low- and middle-income countries).

 The good news is that lead is a tractable problem, as demonstrated by the Partnership for Clean Fuels and Vehicles launched in the 2000s that eliminated lead from gasoline globally.
 Efforts have phased out lead in consumer products in most high-income countries through regulations transitioning industries to cost-comparable lead-free alternatives.